ReillyBova/Global-Illumination/README.md

 #### Directly Sampling the Global Map
 The inaccurate method is to directly sample a modified version of the global photon map, just as we did for caustic sampling.
 Before we do this however, it is important to exclude certain paths — specifically, those that are sampled by other means.
 In particular, `LD` paths are computed by direct illumination, so we should never store a photon on its first bounce.
 Additionally, `LS+D` paths are already sampled through the caustic map, and so we conclude that we should only store photons at diffuse surfaces once they have already made at least one diffuse bounce, which fits the `L{S|D}*DD` path description of indirect illumination that terminates on diffuse surfaces.

 ##### Figure 26: A comparison of three "fast indirect illumination" global photon maps, each with different parameters.
 Note that these maps only store photons that have made at least one diffuse bounce.
 In (26a), there are 300 photons, with an estimate size of 10 and maximum distance of 1.
 In (26b) there are 300,000 photons, with an estimate size of 200 and maximum distance of 1.
 Finally, in (26c) there are 100,000,000 photons, with an estimate size of 500 and maximum distance of 0.5.
 Photon tracing took 0.02s, 1.52s, and 61.4s, respectively.
 Rendering the 512x512 images took 0.19s, 6.50s, and 205.4s, respectively.
-The intensity of the lights in the scene were increased to ease viewing, and the back wall of the Cornell Box is approximately 5x5.
+The back wall of the Cornell Box is approximately 5x5.
 | Figure 26a | Figure 26b | Figure 26c |
 |:---:|:---:|:---:|
 |  ![Fig 26a](/gallery/figures/fig_26a.png?raw=true) | ![Fig 26b](/gallery/figures/fig_26b.png?raw=true) |  ![Fig 26c](/gallery/figures/fig_26c.png?raw=true) |

 ##### Figure 27: Merging the direct illumination layer of a Cornell Box with the indirect layer using the fast visualization method.
 The global photon map contains 10,000,000 photons, and radiance samples use estimates of 225 photons with maximum distances of 0.225.
-Rendering took 1099.7s for the image of size 512x512, where each pixel is sampled four times.
+Rendering took 1099.7s for the last image.
+All images are size 512x512, where each pixel is sampled four times.
 | Direct | Indirect (Fast) | Combined |
 |:---:|:---:|:---:|
 |  ![Fig 27a](/gallery/figures/fig_27a.png?raw=true) | ![Fig 27b](/gallery/figures/fig_27b.png?raw=true) |  ![Fig 27c](/gallery/figures/fig_27c.png?raw=true) |